To access Server Process Metrics, select AppDynamics Home > Servers > double-click server > Processes.

 - Expand a process class to see the processes associated with that class.

 - Select View Options to configure which columns to display in the chart.

 - Change the time period of the metrics displayed.

 - Sort the chart using the columns as a sorting key.
 You cannot sort by CPU Trend or Memory Trend on sparkline charts.

 Metrics for Server Processes

-The following information displays for each monitored class and process:
+This information displays for each monitored class and process.

 - Class: The process class.